 by Karen J Mossman

 In 1965 we, Mum, Dad, my brother and little sister along with our dogs, Ricky and Peter all travelled to Scotland in a green Austin A30.
-My auntie, mum’s sister, her husband their dogs followed behind bringing our two foster children as we couldn’t all fit in dad’s car.
+My auntie, mum’s sister, her husband their dogs followed behind bringing our two foster children as we couldn’t all fit in one car.

-The cottage we had rented was very pretty in the secluded countryside and we soon settled in.
+The cottage we rented was very pretty in the secluded countryside and we soon settled in.
 It had a large lawn with a sheer drop at the end.
 We stood side by side solemnly looking down into the gloom of the river below.
-Uncle Pat, wearing a fashionable sixties leather jacket, his hair greased back and dark rimmed glasses.
-“You know who lives there, don’t you?”
+Uncle Pat, wearing a fashionable sixties leather jacket, his hair greased back and dark rimmed glasses said, “You know who lives there, don’t you?”

 We looked at him wide-eyed, “No,” we said in unison.

 “Mr Rainbow,” came back the reply.
 “He’s called that because his face has lots of different colours and you never know what colour he’ll be when he catches you.”